 What is Mabon?

 Mabon usually falls around the 21st of September, but it depends on the timing of the autumnal equinox.
+In 2023, it's actually on September 23rd.
 It's the second of three harvest festivals, and to me, it's the harvesty of them all.
 Think cornucopias full of fresh corn, squash, nuts, and grains.
 Think Oktoberfest and Thanksgiving.
 Think tables groaning with abundance.

 The history of Mabon specifically is a bit sketchy, and it's formalization in the Wheel of the Year may be a more recent practice, but harvest festivals are definitely nothing new.
 Giving thanks for the crops that would see your family through the winter is definitely not new.
 And though we may no longer be tied to an agrarian cycle, I would never pass up an opportunity to express gratitude.
 Or to have a feast.

 A Mabon feast is going to be celebrating all those crops your ancestors would have been harvesting.
 You'll see some carry over from Lammas or Lughnasadh, and some of these will appear again at Samhain.
 They'll be delicious every time.

 I'm always celebrating with bread, and though wheat and grain are most closely associated with Lughnasadh, they're still great recipes to celebrate Mabon.
 Break bread and give thanks with those you love.

 - Savoury Sausage Bread Pudding - Turn slightly stale bread into a breakfast feast with fresh herbs and plenty of cheese.

 - Potato Rolls - These are seriously the lightest, fluffiest, most delicious rolls I've ever made.
 I can't get enough.

 - Satsuma & Dark Chocolate Brioche - These sweet little loaf has the happiness vibes of orange and chocolate.
 And I know for a fact it makes excellent French toast.